Salus Populi

 Salus Populi: February 27, 2026 Session Information

 There is no registration fee.
+Breakfast and lunch will be served.
 Travel and lodging will be provided.
 Travel reimbursement will be available for those within forty miles.
 Participants can earn continuing legal education credits.
-Please keep an eye out for an email from the Salus Populi team in late October/early November for assistance in helping get your travel and accommodations booked.
+Please keep an eye out for an email from the Salus Populi team in December for assistance in helping get your travel and accommodations booked.

 Hotel and Transportation Information